 - Book a parasailing and or hot air balloon especially during the fall season.

 We are all thriving in this unprecedented time and all of us are trying to continue to live in our own ways.
 But we must be considerate with others who wanted to still enjoy outdoors by doing our part social distance and keep six feet with others, wear a mask to protect you, your loved ones and strangers who’re somebody love ones too.

-All these places are a great place to enjoy outdoors.
+All these places are great places to enjoy the outdoors.
 There are people who practice freedom and not wear their masks as they don’t like to be told to.
 For people who have an immune deficiency if you can stay home the better.
 Especially this summer more people are out because of the great weather and not everyone will follow the laws.

 If you ever need to spend time with nature do your research and the earlier you go the better.
 That’s how we do it.
-Stay away with major cities as it can still be crowded.
+Stay away from major cities as they can still be crowded.